-ETSI EN 319 403 certificate (including full report of the certification) 3 .
-This serves as proof of compliance with ETSI EN 319 411-1.
+ETSI EN 319 411-1 certificate (including full report of the certification).
 The PA wishes to receive the report in order to gain insight into any potential non-conformities.
-The report and/or ETSI EN 319 403 certificate have to state against which version of the requirements document an assessment has been made.
-Unqualified audit opinion for the PKIo requirements of the PKI for the government (including full report) 4 .
+The report has to state against which version of the requirements document an assessment has been made.
+Unqualified audit opinion for the PKIo requirements of the PKI for the government (including full report) 3 .
 This opinion demonstrates that the TSP fulfils the PKIo requirements.
 The PA wishes to receive the report in order to gain insight into any potential non-compliances.
 The report has to state against which version of the requirement documents the assessment was made and which published amendments to the PoR applicable at that time have been included.
 Certificate profile for non-qualified certificates.
 See certificate profile for end users.

-Additional for server, website and EV SSL certificates.

-Document Explanation ETSI EN 319 403 certificate (including full report of the certification) 5 .
-This serves as proof of compliance with ETSI EN 319 411-1.
+$\label{eq:Additional} \mbox{ Additional for server, website and EV SSL certificates.}$ report of the certification). gain insight into any potential non- compliances.
+The report has to state against which version of the requirements document an assessment will be made.
+Instead of a ETSI EN 319 411-1 certificate, a declaration from a qualified auditor that there is compliance with the WebTrust for CA Extended Validation criteria.
 The PA wishes to receive the report in order to gain insight into any potential non-compliances.
-The report and/or ETSI EN 319 403 certificate have to state against which version of the requirements document an assessment will be made.
-Instead of a ETSI EN 319 403 certificate, a declaration from a qualified auditor that there is compliance with the WebTrust for CA Extended Validation criteria.
-This serves as proof of compliance with the WebTrust for CA Extended Validation criteria.
-The PA wishes to receive the report in order to gain insight into any potential noncompliances.
 The report has to state against which version of the document outlining the requirements the assessment was made.
 Unqualified audit opinion that the PKIo requirements of the PKI for the government have been fulfilled (including full report).
 This opinion demonstrates that the TSP fulfils the PKIo requirements of CP part 3f EV.
-The PA wishes to receive the report in order to gain insight into any potential noncompliances.
+The PA wishes to receive the report in order to gain insight into any potential non-compliances.
 The report has to state against which version of the requirement documents the assessment was made and which published amendments to the PoR applicable at that time have been included.
 Certificate profile for EV SSL certificates See certificate profile for end users.